chettrick/stm32cubef4/Projects/STM32F411RE-Nucleo/Examples/PWR/PWR_CurrentConsumption/readme.txt

 @par Example Description

 This example shows how to configure the STM32F4xx system to measure different Low Power modes current consumption.
  The Low Power modes are:
   - Sleep Mode
   - STOP mode with RTC
   - STANDBY mode without RTC and BKPSRAM
   - STANDBY mode with RTC
-  - STANDBY mode with RTC and BKPSRAM
+  - STANDBY mode with RTC and BKPSRAM.

 To run this example, user has to follow these steps:
  1. Select the Low power modes to be measured by uncommenting the corresponding